NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 that LRO NAC images are very long and can have jitter, interest points far away could actually degrade the quality of eventual registration in the desired smaller area.

+The same resolution should be used for both mapprojected images (option ``--tr``), and it should be similar to the ground sample distance of these images.

 The option ``--max-pairwise-matches`` in ``bundle_adjust`` should reduce the number of matches to the set value, if too many were